A recent quote from Cooper investigator Bruce Smith’s Mountain News blog:

 Smith’s anger and frustration over not being able to convince owner Bryan Woodruff to relent made him decide to blame me for the whole thing.
 He then started saying I actually threatened him.
 The truth is that I never even saw him.
 And even I can’t toss a punch from at least a hundred yards away.

 I was busy far away doing BBQ for attendees and working with the crew of the Travel Channel TV show, Expedition Unknown with Josh Gates, who I had convinced to come and do a shoot and interviews at the party.
 My small press, Adventure Books of Seattle, was one of the main sponsors of the party, providing most of the food and many of the items that were auctioned to pay for repairs to the historical store.
-It opened in 1929.
+The store first opened in 1929.

 (Below and above: The program we printed up for the folks attending the event.)